norcalbiostat/MATH615_F19_old/lecture/lec02b_writing_em.md

 # Purpose
 The goal of research is to disseminate your work and allow it to guide further study.
 As such, writing is an important and ongoing part of the research process.

 Successful empirical writing minimizes descriptive or complex language so methodologies, conclusions, and theories are accessible to readers from all areas of expertise.
-Although this sounds easy, it is difficult to write clearly and concisely—especially when writing an empirical paper for the first time.
+Although this sounds easy, it is difficult to write clearly and concisely - especially when writing an empirical paper for the first time.
 What follows is information about how you should structure your paper, so you can focus on precise writing.
 We offer advice on how to write each section of a research proposal for an empirical paper; we discuss how to use evidence and sources in empirical writing; finally, we present conventions for empirical writing.

 ## Writing a Research Proposal for Empirical Research
 An empirical paper has six sections: